 The Census Act of 1790 established—and every U.S. census has been based on—the concept of “usual residence,” which is the place where a person lives and sleeps most of the time.
 A usual residence is not always the same as a legal residence, voting residence, or even the location where a person prefers to be counted.
 Even so, identifying someone’s usual residence is pretty straightforward for most people.
 But there are special cases.

-Census Residency Rules Address a Variety of Living Situations
+Census Residence Rules Address a Variety of Living Situations

-To handle special cases, the Census Bureau has established residency rules to ensure that each person appears in the decennial count only once.
+To handle special cases, the Census Bureau has established residence rules to ensure that each person appears in the decennial count only once.
 For example:

 - College students living in student housing are counted as being residents there rather than at their parents’ or guardians’ home.